If done right, your real estate business can benefit significantly from experiential real estate marketing.

 By the way, immersion and the possibility to engage are usually the elements that can further increase marketing costs, which is not the idea of Guerrilla Marketing.

-Another difference between Guerrilla Marketing and classic event marketing is that experiential marketing is a long-term strategy and not a one-off event.
+Another difference between Guerrilla Marketing and classic event marketing is that experiential marketing is a long-term strategy, not a one-off event.